 BEFORE TAKING ADVERSE ACTION BASED ON BACKGROUND REPORT

 Before taking any adverse action against you based on information in your background report, the employer must provide you with a notice of the adverse action, a copy of the background report, and a summary of your rights under FCRA, along with sufficient time for you to review and dispute the reported information.
-If the employer skips the steps required by FCRA, you should talk with an attorney, like discrimination lawyer Atlanta GA trusts, to determine whether your rights have been violated.
+If the employer skips the steps required by FCRA, you should talk with an attorney, like discrimination lawyer trusts, to determine whether your rights have been violated.

 AFTER TAKING ADVERSE ACTION BASED ON BACKGROUND REPORT